dialex/start-testing/README.md

 ## About the project

-This repo contains the source of our testing course.
+This repo contains the source of a testing course.

 - Written in Markdown, so that it's **cross-platform** 🌍
 - Hosted in GitHub, so that **anyone can contribute** 🤝